boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 ![Excel connection type](/static/assets/cloud/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, enter the name and choose the file path, and then click `Preview & Connect.`
+5. In the `NEW DATA SOURCE` configuration panel, enter the name and choose the file path, and then click `Preview & Connect`.

 ![Select file path](/static/assets/cloud/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Select the required tables from the `Choose Table(s)` dialog and click `Connect.`
+6. Select the required tables from the `Choose Table(s)` dialog and click `Connect`.

 ![Connect tables](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/choose-tables.png)

-7. Drag your preferred table or view from the left pane in the data design view and click `Save.`
+7. Drag your preferred table or view from the left pane in the data design view and click `Save`.

 ![Virtual tables](/static/assets/cloud/visualizing-data/visualization-widgets/images/virtualtable.png)